dany-fedorov/key-value-abstract-store/README.md

 # TODO

-- Async
+- [x] Async
+- [ ] Make a generic sync and/or async proxy that will use .sync or .promise on all functions
-- Async implementation for DynamoDB
+- [ ] Async implementation for DynamoDB
-- Async implementation for PostgreSQL
+- [ ] Async implementation for PostgreSQL
-- Async implementation for file system
+- [ ] Async implementation for file system